iml130/swap-it-dashboard/README.md

 ## Usage

-To start the Dashboard from VS Code, just select and start the _Application_ debug script.
+To start the Dashboard from VS Code, just select and start the _SWAP-IT Dashboard_ debug script.
 To run the Dashboard using the command line, execute the following commands:

 ```
 npm run browserify && python3 application.py